dahas/PHP-REST-Api/README.md

 ```

 # HTTP STATUS Codes
-The API responds with the following Status Codes:
+The API responds with the following Status Codes.
+You can change this to your liking:

-- GET: 200 OK
+- Successfull GET: 200 OK
-- POST: 201 Created
+- Successfull POST: 201 Created
-- PUT: 204 No Content
+- Successfull PUT: 204 No Content
-- DELETE: 205 Reset Content
+- Successfull DELETE: 205 Reset Content
 - 400 Bad Request
 - 401 Unauthorized
 - 404 Not Found
 - 500 Internal Server Error

 # Adding Middleware
 Below is an example pattern that you can use to build your own middleware.
 You can create your own middleware by creating a class in the `lib` folder that implements the *IMiddleware* interface: